Skip to navigation | Skip to main content | Skip to footer

 If you are inviting an international Academic & Affiliate Visitor, you should firstly establish with them what if any eligibility to be in the UK they already have and assess whether that covers the purpose of their visit.
 If they do not have eligibility, your invitation should formally document precisely what it is they are being invited to do.
 This will support them in their visa application, however will not guarantee a successful visa application/successful entry to the UK.

-We have provided template of invitation letters for you to use here.
+We have provided template of invitation letters for you to use on the purple banner at the bottom of this page.

 Visa nationals & non-visa nationals